Foster Care Team Contact

-The fostering of animals is an important and rewarding part of the work that RSPCA NSW volunteers and staff undertake and gives those animals that would not normally be able to be re-homed a wonderful start in life before moving on to suitable, lifelong homes.
+Fostering animals is an important and rewarding part of the work RSPCA NSW volunteers and staff undertake.
+It gives the animals in our care a wonderful start in life before they are ready to be moved on to suitable, lifelong homes.

 What types of animals need foster care?

-Baby animals who are too young to be rehomed, mothers with litters, animals who require rest or rehabilitation after surgery or those with treatable medical conditions, animals who require socialisation or behavioural rehabilitation, and some animals who just need a place to temporarily call their own
+Baby animals who are too young to be rehomed, mothers with litters, animals who require rest or rehabilitation after surgery, those with treatable medical conditions, animals who require socialisation or rehabilitation away from the shelter environment, and some animals who just need a place to temporarily call their own.

 What do the animals need from their foster parent?

-A safe and secure environment, exercise and reliable transport to and from the Sydney Shelter, and lots of TLC!
-No qualifications, formal training or experience needed, we will help you along the way
+A safe and secure environment, exercise, reliable transport to and from the Sydney Shelter, and lots of TLC!
+You don't need qualifications, formal training or experience – RSPCA NSW will help you along the way!

-Most foster animals are ok to be left alone in a secure place at home during working hours.
-High care animals are sent to experienced foster carers who are able to give them that extra attention
+Most foster animals are fine to be left alone in a secure place at home during working hours.
+High-care animals are sent to experienced foster carers who are able to give them that extra attention.